Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 }
 ```

 In your Hello World project, you created a NetworkManager by adding the pre-created NetworkManager component to a `GameObject`.
 This component allows you to start a Host, Client, or Server in Play Mode via the inspector view.
-The `HelloWorldManager.cs` script simplifies this by creating a runtime/play mode UI menu that allows you to select the three different `NetworkManager` modes you can start:
+The `HelloWorldManager.cs` script simplifies and extends this functionality by creating a runtime/play mode UI menu that allows you to select the three different `NetworkManager` modes you can start:

 - The **Host** starts the server and joins as a client.
 - The **Client** joins the server as a client player.